rocha-p/kaggle_survey/README.md

 * Another insights in job satisfaction
 * What platforms people use to learn?
 * How much time people spend studying Data Science?
-* Which languages people recommend to learn?
+* What languages people recommend to learn?
-* What skills people are more important to people?
+* What skills do users think are the most necessary for a career in Data Science?

 ## File Descriptions <a name="files"></a>
 Repository structure: